Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: ON, announce deaths only.
 			// 2: ON, announce deaths with killers.
 			"Announce Death"			"1"

+			// Announce each Mutant Tank's kill.
+			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.
+			// --
+			// 0: OFF
+			// 1: ON.
+			"Announce Kill"				"1"

 			// Mutant Tanks revert back to default Tanks upon death.
 			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.